ssalims/12-Poli-28_aug---06_sept-2023/m 01/readme.md

+Objective: Familiarization with basic / simple Arduino sketch and wiring connection using online simulation tool for Arduino. <br><br>
 Surf https://wokwi.com/ and log in with your gmail acc.

 Working project created by Wokwi users: i.
 Arduino Uno and servo https://wokwi.com/projects/375185530162603009